If you’re looking for the best practical, insightful and educational yoga blogs, you’ve come to the right place.

 This blog has more of a professional slant to it.
 It presents information in an easy-to-find layout.
 There is also a section on questions and answers to popular yoga topics.
 At the bottom of the page you can select from a large list of topics to help narrow down what you want, or, you can use the handy search function.

-This site is perfect for expectant moms.
+Unlike some of the other best yoga blogs, this site is perfect for expectant moms.
 It presents safe and easy yoga moves to do on the mat to benefit both mother and baby.
 Most blog posts are packed with advice and tips, so you won’t find a lot of idle chit-chat or brand reviews here.
 The photographs are clear and concise so you can follow along with the exercises.

 This is an intimidating blog at first glance.
 The photographs display yogis in some hard poses.
 But if you can get past that, the site has informative blogs, and some great tips on how to do yoga poses.
 For people who enjoy following along to videos, the site has an extensive library of free videos that should keep you busy for the entire new year.

-You don’t need to live in Florida to read this blog but it may inspire you to go for a trip.
+You don’t need to live in North Carolina to read this blog but it may inspire you to go for a trip.
 Christine has been practicing yoga for over a decade.
 She offers up advice and tips on working yoga into your life.
 She also shares her experiences of travelling to yoga workshops ,and provides some links on her site to other yoga sites.

 Aura Wellness Center will be of interest to yoga instructors but can also assist the individual toward a favourable fitness outcome.
 The site will assist you with endurance, strength, and flexibility.
 This site is also a great resource for finding the best books, e-books, DVDs, and courses to buy.

-This site is mainly for yoga instructors, experts, or avid readers of yoga blogs.
+This site is mainly for yoga instructors, experts, or avid readers of the best yoga blogs.
 There is a vast collection of free books and videos, and free online yoga classes.
 There is also advice beyond doing proper yoga techniques, such as balancing your chakra, and gentle yoga for the injured.

 Eco Yogini presents yoga from the feminist’s perspective.
 There are not a lot of photographs here, but her yoga blogs have well-written articles giving advice on everything from looking after your yoga gear, to making your own cosmetics.
 She also offers reviews of eco-friendly products.